arimah/condict/README.md

 * [app](./packages/app): The main Condict frontend (the Electron app).
 * [graphql-typer](./packages/graphql-typer): Generates TypeScript type definitions from a GraphQL schema.
+* [http-server](./packages/http-server): A standalone HTTP server that exposes Condict's GraphQL schema, designed for use *outside* the app.
 * [ipa](./packages/ipa): Utilities for searching and listing [IPA][] characters.
 * [platform](./packages/platform): Basic platform detection, with support for overrides.
 * [rich-text-editor](./packages/rich-text-editor): The rich text editor component for definition descriptions and inflection table captions.